ZerooCoool/katacoda-scenarios/CI-gradle-github/step7.md

 script block in `katacoda-code/app/build.gradle`{{open}}.

+Within this script block we can add containers which are described and illustraded with scripts below, and configure our build.gradle file to publish an artifact to a Maven repository.

 # Maven Publication
 A Maven publication represents how Gradle publishes an artifact in Maven format.
 More specifically it represents a set of files and a POM.
 The publishing extenstion provides a container named `publications` where it can be configured in the